capAcade/arcadeKeyMap/README.md

 ## how to use

 Install the module:
-`npm install --save-dev @capacade/arcadekeymap` And in you phaser  code like so:
+`npm install --save @capacade/arcadekeymap` And in you phaser  code like so:

 ```javascript
   import getKeys from '@capacade/arcadekeymap';